Warning (Green Day album): Recording

 The music of Bob Dylan (right) was a major influence on the band during the writing and recording of Warning.

 For Warning, Green Day initially opted to work with a producer other than Rob Cavallo, who had handled the production of the band's previous three albums.
 The group selected Scott Litt, who had previously worked with Nirvana and R.E.M.
 However, the band had disagreements with Litt over the album's musical direction; vocalist/guitarist Billie Joe Armstrong recalled that "It just didn't work out.
 He was really cool, but for that particular project, it just wasn't the right chemistry."
 The group subsequently brought Cavallo back in, but this time the band handled most of the production duties, with Cavallo instead serving as "executive producer".
 During the album's writing and early recording sessions, Armstrong repeatedly listened to Bob Dylan's 1965 record Bringing It All Back Home, which had a major influence over both Warnings musical experimentation and socially conscious lyrics.

 The band began work on the album two years before entering the studio to record on April 1, 2000.
-During this period, the group members met five days a week to write new songs and rehearse old ones, with Tre Cool observing, "We've been practicing and writing songs and playing them and playing them and writing new songs and playing them and playing them...
+During this period, the group members met five days a week to write new songs and rehearse old ones, with Tré Cool observing, "We've been practicing and writing songs and playing them and playing them and writing new songs and playing them and playing them...
 People think we're off in Hawaii kicking back and shit, but we're in Oakland playing our jams."
 The album was recorded at Studio 880 in Oakland.
 Cool noted of the band's work ethic in the studio, "We're not really sprinting.
 We're working at the same pace, but it's a pretty fast pace for recording.
 We're faster than every other band, pretty much.
 That's what I've been told."
 With the record, the band aimed to construct a solid list of tracks where "each song could be its own album".
 The group also made sure to make each song "well thought out and well placed" with regard to the album's tracklisting.